2003 Peoples' Friendship University of Russia fire

 The 2003 Peoples' Friendship University of Russia fire occurred at about 2:30 a.m. on November 24, in a hostel that stood among other dormitories on the campus of the Peoples' Friendship University of Russia in Moscow.

 Background

 The hostel was housing for international students mostly from Asia, Africa and Latin America, who were waiting on medical clearances before starting classes.
 Many international students come to the university due to low tuition rates.
-It was reported that one exit was blocked and too many people were crammed into tiny rooms.
+It was reported that one exit was blocked and that too many people were crammed into tiny rooms.
 A student from Mauritius raised claims that the school accommodations were "miserable" with one of two stairwells being permanently locked.
 He continued that with financial assistance being low for students, many began trading goods to make money, causing an increase in baggage for students to store in the accommodations.

 Fire

 The fire was mostly centered around the second and third floors of the hostel.
 An evacuated student recalled being awoken to cries of "Fire, fire!" so they ran outside, and witnessed other residents jumping from windows with dead and injured students laying in the snow.
 A student from Guinea spoke about how evacuees had to rescue themselves by holding mattresses as landing spots for those who jumped from windows.
 A press secretary for the Mayor of Moscow claimed that firemen had trouble reaching the source of the blaze as hallways and rooms were blocked with bags and boxes of belongings.

 Evacuated students told reporters that dozens of fire engines were jammed into a narrow access road blocked by parked cars, causing them to reach the fire late.
 The blaze was extinguished some three hours after the first reports of a fire.